scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Provide a codified workflow to create infrastructure ]
 ???
-**"...codified workflow.
-When you code-ify all of your manual steps, you'll gain several advantages that allow you to provision faster, with more efficiency, while reducing risk."**
+**...codified workflow.
+When you code-ify all of your manual steps, you'll gain several advantages that allow you to provision faster, with more efficiency, while reducing risk.**

 ---